 The last date of attendance is periodically collected from the instructors by the Records Office.
 In addition, instructors are required to report the date of last attendance when a final grade of "F", "W", "W/F", "W/WNP", "UW" or "NP" is submitted.
-The date of last attendance is recorded on the student's record and is made a Office for recipients required by Federal La
+The date of last attendance is recorded on the student's record and is made available to the Financial Aid Office for recipients of Federal Student Aid as required by Federal Law.

-Veteran students are to Veterans Educational attendance requirement available to the Financial Aid Student Aid as e Student Services e for additional
+Veteran students are to refer to the Student Services Veterans Educational Assistance for additional attendance requirements.